Kernix13/yelp-retreat/README.md

 mongoose.connect(dbUrl);
 ```

-1. `app.js`: `dbUrl` is currently on lines 30 and 33
-2. `seeds/index.js`: `dbUrl` is currently on lines 9 and 12

 Also, if you are continuing to make changes locally and pushing the changes to GitHub, make sure to switch the databases back to Atlas if you have Auto-Deploy on Render set to Yes.

-### HOSTING

-1. Render or Cyclic: Cyclic has 1 button deploy

 ### Index page

-1. Need to add more retreats and in more categories, then map thru each category and cap the output to maybe the top 5 with a link to a category page for the complete list.
-2. Need more margin/padding around All Retreats and and the Add New button.
-3. Neeed to put a limit to the length of the description.
-Right now I hardly have any text, but I should set it to a max char limit.
-4. Bootstrap issue: How to make sure the card body and image height are equal?
-I may cut the description and vertical cards
+1. I was able to cap the output to 6 retreats per category.
+1. I also added a Back-To-Top button which is helpful now and for when I add more categories.

 ### Show page

-1. The popup flag has a dark X for close, but it should be white.
-2. Retreat authors should not be able to add a review for their retreat unless they added the retreat but are _not_ the owner of the location.
+1. Retreat authors should not be able to add a review for their retreat unless they added the retreat but are _not_ the owner of the location.
-3. Why does the popup close button look different than on the index page?
-4. overall review - add all stars and / by .length
+1. Average review - add all stars and / by `.length` to get a value like _4.5/5_

 ### Login page